sagikazarmark/docker-dvwa/README.md

 ### Start as daemon

-This is **NOT** recommended as you might forget to stop the container (as I did), but it can be useful if you don't want the container to consume your shell window.
+This is **NOT** recommended as you might forget to stop the container (as I did), but it can be useful if you don't want the container to consume your shell.
 You can start the container as a daemon by replacing `--rm` with `-d`:

 ``` bash